Eng-YasminKotb/NodeJS_Level1/Module_2: Starting with NodeJS/README.md

 fs.readFile(filerPath,'utf-8',(err,content)=>{       //you can remove 'utf-8' as it the default

 console.log("Content : ",content);

+## Setps to Create NodeJS project:
 })
 ```
 ###### Note: Asynchronous // callback function   'logic!'

+## Create and exports your owned modules:
+- create a module--->simply require to create a file
+- exports a funs inside the module--> exports.[fun_Name]=[fun_Name]
+- imports as we discussed:

+       1- just use the key word 'require' and assign it to a variable

+       2- then write the modulename. and you will get a list of fund that exsits oready in the module.